-5. Consequences of rural-to-urban hukou conversion
+5. Consequences of rural to urban hukou conversion

-Overall, rural-to urban hukou conversion is still difficult to achieve in China today.
+Overall, rural to urban hukou conversion is still difficult to achieve in China today.
 This suggests that the institutional barrier that divides the rural and urban sectors in China is very hard to overcome for rural villagers.
 A subsequent question of great interest is whether hukou origins matter for socioeconomic achievement and other outcomes.
 That is, are hukou converters as successful socioeconomically and in other ways as those who grew up with an urban hukou?
 Are all hukou converters equally (dis)advantaged or do pre-conversion characteristics and the type of conversion matter?
 Recall from the introductory discussion that there are two competing hypotheses regarding possible differential advantage.
 The "cumulative advantage" hypothesis posits that those from urban origins do better than hukou converters; that, among converters, those from mixed origins do better than those from rural origins; and that individual converters do better than collective converters.
 By contrast, the "differential selectivity" hypothesis posits that converters from rural origins should be the most successful, because they are the most highly selected; converters from mixed origins next; and non-converters, together with collective converters, the least successful.
-A third possibility is that the institutional distinction between rural and urban hukou is so strong that, among urban hukou holders, the way urban status was acquired does not matter at all.
+A third possibility is that the institutional distinction between rural and urban hukou holders, the way urban status was acquired does not matter at all.
 In the remainder of the paper we explore these alternative possibilities.

-We consider five dependent variables in our examination of the consequences of rural-to-urban hukou conversion: educational attainment, occupational status, and income after achieving urban hukou; and self-rated health and happiness.
+We consider five dependent variables in our examination of the consequences of rural to urban hukou conversion: educational attainment, occupational status, and income after achieving urban hukou; and self-rated health and happiness.
 Table 4 shows, for each of the two samples and the combined sample, the distributions of the key independent variable used in this section-hukou-conversion status.

 More than 1/3rd of those with urban hukou converted their hukou status from rural to urban.
-Of these, about 85 percent [i.e., (23.0+6.8)/ (100-64.7)] obtained urban hukou through individual (or family) effort, with the remaining being granted urban hukou via collective conversion.
-Among individual converters, more than 3/4ths [i.e., 23.0/ (23.0+6.8)] grew up in villages.
-These numbers suggest that although very few of the vast rural population was able to overcome the institutional barrier created by the hukou system, people who successfully did so constitute a substantial portion of the current urban population.
+Of these, about 85% [i.e., (23.0 + 6.8)/(100 - 64.7)] obtained urban hukou through individual (or family) effort, with the remainder being granted urban hukou via collective conversion.
+Among individual converters, more than 3/4ths [i.e., 23.0/(23.0 + 6.8)] grew up in villages.
+We know from Table 1 that only 11% of people with rural-hukou origin have achieved urban hukou, but since the rural-hukou population is much larger than the urban-hukou population in China, the percentages in Table 4 are not surprising.
+According to the 2005 1% sample census of China, 57% of the total population lived in the countryside (National Bureau of Statistics in China, 2006), and among the 43% living in urban areas 45% have rural hukou status (Zhang and Wu, 2009).
+These numbers suggest that although only a small fraction of the vast rural population was able to overcome the institutional barrier created by the hukou system, people who successfully did so constitute a substantial portion of the current urban population.
 Most of these successful converters came from villages and converted their hukou through family or personal efforts.